A Change Is Gonna Come by Sam Cooke

 In 2023, the U.S. government awarded Joni Mitchell the Gershwin prize for Popular Song.
 It is one of popular music’s most prestigious awards because it is not for just one song, but for a lifetime of songwriting.
 Mitchell wrote her best-known song, “Both Sides Now,” when she was 21 years old.
 Many people wonder how someone so young could have written a song so profoundly wise.
 This story offers an explanation.

-Don’t Stop Believin’: Arnel Pineda’s Story
+Don’t Stop Believing’: Arnel Pineda’s Story

 Dreams by Fleetwood Mac